An Experimental Characterization of Mechanical Layer Jamming Systems: DISCUSSION

 \section{DISCUSSION}

 When observing the change in bending stiffness, it is clear that jammed structure performs closest to the composite when the gap between teeth is zero.
 For smaller gaps, local shearing at the teeth due to the space available, could potentially be a reason for the reduced stiffness.
 As the height increases, the jammed structure is becomes stiffer, which is expected as the bending stiffness increases with increasing second moment of area.
+Computing the moment of area would require further study and simulation due to the complexity of the geometry, which varies along the beam.
+In addition, the shape changes dynamically because of the material’s compliance, even though the stiffer base of the tooth (gray portion in Fig. \ref{fig:CAD}b) remains constant.

+The softer material exhibits viscoelastic effects that introduce a transient resistance before reaching the final deformation state.
+The effect of deformation velocity was investigated to assess how viscoelasticity influences stiffness, and the results show an increase in stiffness with increasing velocity.

+The ability to dynamically adjust stiffness offers a new perspective for soft robotic design, with potential applications across multiple domains like manipulation, grasping, locomotion and sensor design.
+Future work is needed to better understand and optimize this behavior.

 In the twisting tests, the rigid material (Vero) seems to have a higher impact on stiffness.
-In the jammed sample, rigid teeth are present at the interface of the two samples, while in the composite the intermediate material is completely soft (Agilus).
+In the jammed sample, rigid teeth are present at the interface of the two samples, while in the composite (Fig. \ref{fig:CAD}c) the intermediate material is completely soft (Agilus).
 This could explain the higher torsional stiffness of the jammed sample compared to the composite.
 The unjammed sample has a low stiffness as the layers readily separate when twisting.

 The samples with shorter teeth consistently required a higher separation force.
 The reason remains unclear but it is speculated that the sticky nature of contact between the two soft contacting surface (Agilus on Agilus) and the angle of contact $\alpha$ could be influencing this behavior.